 In general, we all owe a duty of care to act as a reasonably prudent person would under similar circumstances.
 When we operate a motor vehicle, for example, we must adhere to the speed limit and pay attention to the road in front of us.
-Failing to do so would be a breach of duty, and if it results in a crash that causes injury, driver could be held liable for negligence.Comparative Fault in Massachusetts
+Failing to do so would be a breach of duty, and if it results in a crash that causes injury, the driver could be held liable for negligence.Comparative Fault in Massachusetts

-Our lawyers can help you determine the strength of your personal injury case before guiding you to the best course of action to maximize compensation.
+Our lawyers can help you determine the strength of your injury case before guiding you to the best course of action to maximize compensation.